What inspired you to become a nurse?

 What do you do to take care of yourself in such a stressful job?

 Self-care can definitely be challenging in a high stress job.
-I do guided meditations 2-3 times a week.
+I do guided meditations 2-3 times a week. mens health.
 This helps me compartmentalize stress and clear my mind.
 I like cleaning and reorganizing my house to decompress, it helps me emotionally purge some negative energy to physically “take out the trash”.
 I also try to do yoga or some other physical activity several times a week to keep my endorphins high.